 Evil Eye amulet found by resident of Galilee

-The artifact was originally discovered by a resident of the village of Arbel in the Galilee, about 40 years ago.
-He gave it to a family member upon his passing.
-This family member offered the evil eye amulet to the Israel Antiquities Authority for safe keeping.
+The discovery of the artifact was about 40 years ago by a resident in village of Arbel in the Galilee.
+When he died, he left it to a family member.
+This family member gave the evil eye amulet to the Israel Antiquities Authority for safekeeping.

 Amulet is Part of Solomon’s Seal